NicoleDwe/CDS-spatial/Week05/HW05/Week05_homework.md

 ## Lake Proximity Analysis

-Lastly, I tried looking at how close mounds are located in relation to lakes.
+Lastly, I tried looking at how closely mounds are located in relation to lakes.
 For this, I did not use the other raster data that we could download, but used the vector data of lakes, to calculate the minimum distance between each mound and the lakes.
 Then, I samples 773